Child Abuse Prevention and Treatment Act: Criticisms

 Critics of CAPTA argue that funding for mandated reporting and surveillance of families depletes resources that could otherwise be used in service to children and families.
 There is also concern that the perception of families as violent or criminal by mandated reporters creates stigma and bias, generating false positive cases and harming parents and children through traumatic investigations.

 Proponents of family policing abolition like law professor Dorothy Roberts argue that such policies have created a robust state surveillance network with the power to separate families.
 Furthermore, the threat of being reported by doctors, teachers, and other mandated reporters creates distrust in communities and deters families from seeking help from social services.
+This fear is exacerbated by corruption occurring within many child protection organizations which are motivated to seize children from and thwart reunification efforts with the children's parents because of receiving thousands of dollars in adoption bonuses via the Adoption and Safe Families Act for every child adopted out.

 Surveillance of new mothers is considered a reproductive justice issue.
 Although a positive toxicology report does not confirm health risks to the child, CAPTA requires states to “address the needs of infants born with and identified as being affected by illegal substance abuse or withdrawal symptoms resulting from prenatal drug exposure.”
 This results in infants and mothers being drug tested, often without their consent, and incites racist discrimination against Black mothers by healthcare workers.

 The American College of Obstetricians and Gynecologists (ACOG) acknowledges that “leading medical organizations agree that a positive drug test should not be construed as child abuse or neglect,” and adding that mandated drug testing “disrupts bodily autonomy of the pregnant person and their newborn and is inconsistent with treating substance use disorder as a health condition with social and behavioral dimensions.”